 2) Experience

-My friend has been teaching at various level of education for 18 years.
+My friend has been teaching at various levels of education for 18 years.
 He had taught in Creche, Nursery, Primary and Secondary Schools.

 Being a pastor also means he could easily influence people and get them on his side.